 Give employees access to on-demand space, that they can book as and when they need it

 If you’re looking to give your employees access to high-quality workspace, but don’t require them to be in your company HQ all of the time, then utilising on-demand workspaces is a great option.

 One way to do this is to give your team access to local coworking spaces.
 And to make this as simple as possible, we’ve created the Hubble Pass.

-The Hubble Pass allows businesses of all sizes to access hundreds of on-demand workspaces across the UK and selected international cities—from LA to Lisbon.
+The Hubble Pass allows businesses of all sizes to access hundreds of on-demand workspaces across 600+ locations worldwide.
 With it, a company’s employees can access convenient workspace, with top-notch facilities (including super-fast WiFi, phone booths, and meeting rooms) whenever they need it.

 Give employees a workspace allowance (e.g. hot desk membership to a space of their choice)

 Another option for teams looking to de-centralise their office approach is to purchase hot desk memberships for employees who want them, using the money that would have otherwise been spent on the company’s primary office.

 This is the approach that London-based eCommerce specialists NOVOS have taken.
 They told us: “We’ve allocated a budget to each team member, and set them up with a WeMembership, so they can book workspace/meeting rooms with credits via their WeWork login.
 We have a shared Notion Calendar where someone puts their name on the day they’ll be in—so far it’s worked well, and we’re able to control the use of the budget pretty effectively.”